 CEL regularly produces videos featuring contemporary research and theories on engaged learning pedagogies and the scholarship of teaching and learning.
 Explore additional videos throughout our website, or browse the entire collection.

-Limed: Teaching with a TwistSeason 4, Episode 4 Participants from the Center for Engaged Learning’s research seminar on Mentoring Meaningful Learning Experiences were invited to share their responses to several mentoring related questions.
-Karina Hamamouche (Butler University), Alexis Hart (Allegheny…
+Limed: Teaching with a TwistSeason 4, Episode 5 Center for Engaged Learning participants in the 2023-2025 research seminar on Mentoring Meaningful Learning Experiences were invited to share their responses to several mentoring related questions.
+Karina Hamamouche (Butler University), Alexis Hart…

 All Blog Posts